 Since 1922, the Joseph A. Ferko String Band has been entertaining audiences the world over.
 A participant in Philadelphia's annual Mummers Parade since 1923, the Ferko String Band boasts the most successful record in the history of the parade competition.
 With prizes that include 20 Championships and placing in the top 5 a remarkable 87 out of 96 parade competitions, the Ferko String Band of Philadelphia has proven to be a model of consistency and professionalism.

 From New York to France, New Orleans to Italy, Texas to Hong Kong, and all points in between, the Ferko String Band has performed with its unique sound and elaborate costumes to people all over the world.
 Audiences of all ages sing and dance to the sights and sounds that are unique to the Ferko String Band Mummers of Philadelphia.

 History Of The Ferko String Band

 On a freezing cold evening in 1922, three men were chatting in a local restaurant on Market Street in Philadelphia.
-Through the course of the night, Charles Keegan, Joe Ferko and Walter Butterworth founded what was to become a musical organization unparalleled by any other Mummers organization, the World Renowned Joseph A. Ferko String Band of Philadelphia.
+Through the course of the night, they founded what was to become a musical organization unparalleled by any other Mummers organization, the World Renowned Joseph A. Ferko String Band of Philadelphia.

 From its first New Year's Day Mummers Parade in 1923, the band's history of prize-winning is unmatched.
 This internationally known string band and marching unit has appeared in every parade since its inception.